digital-work-lab/theses/docs/completed.md

 - 015 **Ali Ahmed**: Automating the CoLRev metadata prescreening process: A web application solution (Master's thesis)
 - 014 **Philipp Thomas Raab**: The effects of generative artificial intelligence on software development tasks: A qualitative systematic review (Bachelor's thesis)
 - 010 **Thi Thanh Thao Tran**: Investigating the Institutionalization of Human Capital Analytics and its Interplay within the Context of Strategic Human Resource Management and Innovation Diffusion: A Fuzzy-Set Qualitative Comparative Analysis (Master's thesis)
+- 005 **Carlo Tang**: Make behavioral change stick with chatbot interventions – An overview of systematic reviews (Master's thesis)
+- 004 **Do Thuy Duong Nguyen**: Societal impact of telecommuting: A review of prior works (Master's thesis)

 Completed theses: